 Good Standing & Probation To be in good standing, the Graduate School of Arts and Science requires students maintain a minimum GPA of 3.0 and successfully complete 66% of credits attempted while at NYU, not including the current semester.
-If a student's academic performance falls below the GSAS standard for good standing, the student will be placed on academic probation.
+MSCS students under the Degree Requirements Effective Fall 2009 need to maintain a rolling GPA of 2.7 in their foundational courses.
+If a student's academic performance falls below the GSAS or departmental standard for good standing, the student will be placed on academic probation.
 You will be notified by the department of the probation and the steps that must be taken to return to good standing.
 If a student does not meet the criteria within the time limit specified, the student will be formally terminated from the graduate program.
 Students have the right to appeal termination, a probation decision or the criteria set for the reversal of probation.